rackspace/runway/docs/source/installation.rst

 In your project's directory, execute ``pipenv install runway``.
 This will:

 #.
-Update (creating if missing) a ``Pipfile`` file with your project's runway
+Update (creating if missing) a ``Pipfile`` file with your project's Runway
    dependency
 #.
 Create a Python virtual environment (hidden in your user profile folder)
-   dedicated to your project, with runway installed in it
+   dedicated to your project, with Runway installed in it
 #.
 Update (creating if missing) a ``Pipfile.lock`` file containing the exact
-   versions/crypto-hashes of runway (and dependencies) installed in your python virtual environment
+   versions/crypto-hashes of Runway (and dependencies) installed in your python virtual environment

-Now runway can be used in the project via ``pipenv run runway ...`` (e.g. ``pipenv run runway takeoff``).
+Now Runway can be used in the project via ``pipenv run runway ...`` (e.g. ``pipenv run runway takeoff``).

-To ensure future users of the project use the same version of runway, direct them (e.g. via a Makefile) to invoke it via ``pipenv sync; pipenv run runway ...`` -- this will ensure the version in their virtual environment is kept in sync with the project's lock file.
+To ensure future users of the project use the same version of Runway, direct them (e.g. via a Makefile) to invoke it via ``pipenv sync; pipenv run Runway ...`` -- this will ensure the version in their virtual environment is kept in sync with the project's lock file.